The Santana came in both sedan and wagon (variant) form.

 For a long time, Santanas were only seen as a simple and dependable car.
 All of the desirable qualities that made it a staple for fleet operators and families also make the Santana a wonderful retro daily driver.

+Han Chung Classics is one of the oldest VW specialists in China.
 Shop B2, Mk2 and Mk4 Volkswagen parts on our store here.
 If you can't find what you're looking for, send us an email at hanchungclassics@gmail.com.
 We have the parts in our inventory to build a new B2 from the ground up.